Did you hear that Dominican Republic won the World Baseball Classic? No?

 - Cover the ricotta with the tomato sauce.

-- Season the tomatoes with the oregano, basil, a pinch of pepper and salt to taste
+- Season the tomatoes with the oregano, basil, pepper and salt.

 - Arrange the tomatoes on top of the tomato sauce.